Analysis | Tracking Trump’s effort to stay in office by any means necessary

 Apparently boosting a third-party bid to harm Biden

-Kanye West's sudden announcement in early July that he was seeking the presidency was quickly dismissed as yet another stunt from a celebrity with a demonstrated affinity for seeking attention.
-Since, though, the contours of his announcement have become refined, with the revelation that Republican activists are aiding West's efforts to get on state ballots.
+Kanye West’s announcement in early July that he was seeking the presidency was quickly dismissed as yet another stunt from a celebrity with a demonstrated affinity for seeking attention.
+Since then, though, the contours of his announcement have become refined, with the revelation that Republican activists are aiding West’s efforts to get on state ballots.

-On Wednesday, it was reported that West had recently met in person with Jared Kushner, who is the de facto head of Trump's reelection effort.
-Asked about it on Thursday, Kushner dismissed the meeting as an interaction between old friends.
-But West has reportedly been telling aides that he and Kushner speak “almost daily,” even as he has admitted that he understands his campaign could hurt Biden by peeling away anti-Trump votes.
+On Wednesday, it was reported that West had recently met in person with Jared Kushner, the de facto head of Trump’s reelection effort.
+Asked about it Thursday, Kushner dismissed the meeting as an interaction between old friends.
+But West has reportedly been telling aides that he and Kushner speak “almost daily,” even as he has acknowledged that he understands his campaign could hurt Biden by peeling away anti-Trump votes.

-The evidence is circumstantial but significant: a key Trump aide is talking to a candidate who sees his role as hurting Trump's opponent and whose campaign is being boosted by activists from Trump's party.
-Illegal or not, it certainly seems to have Trump's fingerprints on it.
+The evidence is circumstantial but significant: A key Trump aide is talking to a candidate who sees his role as hurting Trump’s opponent and whose campaign is being boosted by activists from Trump’s party.
+Illegal or not, it certainly seems to have the Trump team’s fingerprints on it.

 Constantly misrepresenting reality or lying about key situations

-All of this sits alongside Trump's general approach to his job: bolstering his case using whatever argument he wants, however obviously false.
-He's made more than 20,000 false statements as president, nearly two dozen a day on average.
+All of this sits alongside Trump’s general approach to his job — bolstering his case using whatever argument he wants, however obviously false.
+He’s made more than 20,000 false statements as president, over a dozen a day on average.
 In 2018, as the midterm elections approached, that average scaled up.

 It’s safe to assume that we will see the same trend over the next three months.